shundhammer/qdirstat/README.md

   - New directory selection dialog showing all (real) filesystems.

 - 2020-02-13 New stable release: 1.6.1

   - Much better handling for "permission denied" errors while reading directories

-  - Now showing the exact byte size (134 495 994 Bytes instead of 128.3 MB)
+  - Now showing the exact byte size (134 495 994 Bytes instead of 128.3 MiB)
     upon mouse click

   - New optional tree column "Oldest File" (not enabled by default)

 - 2019-07-22 New stable release: V1.6